utdata/icj-class/static-apps/static-02-templates.md

 Your browserSyncReload should've kicked off as you renamed and added files.
 If you look at your index page now it just has the navigation, footer and the text "Content goes here".
 If that isn't happening, run `gulp dev`.

-Now, it's likely you are looking at this `index.njk` file and wondering how these few lines of code is display more than just one line of text in the browser?
+Now, it's likely you are looking at this `index.njk` file and wondering how these few lines of code displays more than just one line of text in the browser?
 Where is the navigation coming from?
 Or the footer?
 This is the magic of Nunjucks.

-Look the first line of our index file: `{% extends '_layouts/base.njk' %}`.
-This Nunjucks
+Look the first line of our index file: `{% extends '_templates/base.njk' %}`.
+This Nunjucks tag `extends` tag is used with a concept called "template inheritance".
+This file, `index.njk`, is using all the code in `_templates/base.njk` and then using the Nunjucks `block` tag to replace and inject code into the base template.
+This way, we can reuse the `base.njk` template for every page on our site.

-Let's look at these files and this structure a little closer.
-As I've said in the introduction, Nunjucks allows us to separate our code into chunks and reuse it in different places so we don't repeat code over and over.
-This is the prime example.
+Let's look at it from the other direction.

-- Open up the file `src/njk/_layouts/base.njk` and take a look at it.
+- Open up the file `src/njk/_templates/base.njk` and take a look at it.

-This is the file that holds the basic structure of _every_ page on our website.
-It has the required HTML5 tags, `<head>` and `<body>` and such that is common to every web page.

-But the `base.njk` file also has examples of two other Nunjucks features we are getting into next: _blocks_ and _includes_.
+This file has all the required HTML5 tags, `<head>` and `<body>` and such, that is common to every web page.
+But `base.njk` also has examples of two other Nunjucks tags -- _blocks_ and _includes_ -- that allow us to extend and use this code in other web pages of our site.
+We'll dive into those next.

-When we reviewed the layouts in class (or on video), we likely talked about the code inside the `src/njk/_layouts/base.njk` file, and how every page on our site uses this file.

-In our `index.njk` file, that first "extends" line of code is telling this page to use all the code in in `_layouts/base.njk` (which is the framework of our site), and then anything that follows is being _inserted_ into that framework.
+So, to recap again, our `index.njk` file has that first "extends" line of code that is telling this page to use all the code in in `_templates/base.njk` (which is the framework of our site), and then anything that follows is being _inserted_ into that framework.

-## Nunjucks layout inheritance and blocks
+## Nunjucks template inheritance and blocks

-We'll make a some changes in both our base layout and our index so we can see how they work together.
+We'll make a some changes in both our base template and our index so we can see how these templates and blocks work together.

 - First, take a look at the title of your page in your browser.
 Note it says "Default title":

 ![Default title](../images/static-default-title.png)

-- Now open the file `src/njk/_layouts/base.njk`
+- Now open the file `src/njk/_templates/base.njk`

 - Take a look at the `<title>` tag here: